gravitational/gravity/docs/6.x/pack.md

   # called before uninstall is launched
   preUninstall:

-  # called before adding a new node to the cluster
+  # called before adding a new node to the Cluster
   preNodeAdd:

-  # called after a new node has need added to the cluster
+  # called after a new node has need added to the Cluster
   postNodeAdd:

-  # called before a node is removed from the cluster
+  # called before a node is removed from the Cluster
   preNodeRemove:

-  # called after a node has been removed from the cluster
+  # called after a node has been removed from the Cluster
   postNodeRemove:

   # called when updating the application